Bamber Gascoigne: Ancestry

-Gascoigne's family were originally Norman, arriving in the early 13th century.
-Gascoigne's mother was a daughter of Captain, the Hon.
+Gascoigne's family were originally Norman, arriving in England in the early 13th century.
+Gascoigne's mother was a daughter of Captain the Hon.
 Arthur O'Neill and Lady Annabel Hungerford Crewe-Milnes.

-His father was the son of Brigadier-General Sir Ernest Frederick Orby Gascoigne and Laura Cicely, daughter of General Edward Henry Clive, of that family of Styche Hall, Shropshire, from which also came the soldier and administrator of India Robert Clive (Clive of India).
+His father was the son of Brigadier-General Sir Ernest Frederick Orby Gascoigne and Laura Cicely, daughter of General Edward Henry Clive, of that family of Styche Hall, Shropshire, from which also came the soldier and colonial administrator in India, Robert Clive ('Clive of India').

-Gascoigne's great-grandfathers included Robert Crewe-Milnes, 1st Marquess of Crewe, and Edward O'Neill, 2nd Baron O'Neill.
+Gascoigne's great-grandfathers included the 1st Marquess of Crewe and the 2nd Baron O'Neill.
 He was a nephew of Sir Julian Gascoigne, who was in charge of the Household Division during the coronation of Queen Elizabeth II, and of Terence O'Neill, Prime Minister of Northern Ireland (1963–1969).

-Gascoigne was a direct descendant of the 18th-century Lord Mayor of London Sir Crisp Gascoyne and the Tory politicians Bamber Gascoyne (the elder) and Isaac Gascoyne.
-Isaac's son General Ernest Frederick Gascoyne, of Raby Hall, Liverpool (1796–1867), was his great-great-great-grandfather.
+Gascoigne was a direct descendant of Sir Crisp Gascoyne, an 18th-century Lord Mayor of London, and the Tory politicians Bamber Gascoyne (the elder) and Isaac Gascoyne.
+Isaac's son, General Ernest Frederick Gascoyne, of Raby Hall, Liverpool (1796–1867), was his great-great-great-grandfather.
 The name Bamber was the surname of the Lord Mayor's wife, and was given to their son.

 University Challenge

 Gascoigne was the original presenter (from 1962) of the television quiz show University Challenge, based on the US series College Bowl.
 He held the position for 25 years, until the end of the initial run in 1987.
-As well as presenting the show, in its initial series he also set all the questions.
-His questioning manner was regarded as firm yet polite.
-Phrases he often used which became catchphrases include: "Your starter for ten, no conferring", "fingers on buzzers” and "I'll have to hurry you."
-The show was initially only set for 13 episodes, but it was such a hit that Gascoigne eventually presented 913 episodes.
-A number of contestants later became notable in their respective careers, including Stephen Fry and Miriam Margolyes.
-When the show was revived in 1994 with Jeremy Paxman, Gascoigne declined to apply to present it again, as he was already involved with other projects.
+As well as presenting the show, he also set all the questions in its first series.
+His manner of questioning was regarded as firm yet polite.
+Phrases he often used which became catchphrases include: "Fingers on buzzers", "your starter for ten", "no conferring", and "I'll have to hurry you."
+The show was at first planned to last for only 13 episodes, but was such a hit that Gascoigne eventually presented 913 episodes.
+Some contestants later became notable in their careers, including David Lidington (whose team won) and Miriam Margolyes.
+When the show was revived in 1994, Gascoigne declined to apply to present it again, for he was involved with other projects; Jeremy Paxman took on the role.

-In 1984 Gascoigne was parodied by Griff Rhys Jones in the alternative comedy series The Young Ones, in an episode entitled "Bambi".
-Ade Edmondson, a regular cast member of The Young Ones, later appeared on the real University Challenge.
-In 1998, Gascoigne presented a parody named Universe Challenge based on the sci-fi comedy series Red Dwarf.
+In 1984 University Challenge was lampooned in the "Bambi" episode of the alternative comedy series The Young Ones, in which Griff Rhys Jones parodied Gascoigne.
+In 1998, Gascoigne presented a parody titled Universe Challenge, based on the sci-fi comedy series Red Dwarf.

-Gascoigne was also portrayed in the 2006 comedy-drama film, Starter for 10 directed by Tom Vaughan, by the actor Mark Gatiss.
+Gascoigne is portrayed by actor Mark Gatiss in the 2006 comedy-drama film Starter for 10 and by Robert Portal in the 2024 stage musical adaptation.